 Often teens and their families consider SAY to be their greatest source of hope because we provide young people with the comprehensive speech therapy and support they need to address their speech goals and overcome other complex issues, including low self-esteem, bullying, lack of confidence and so much more.
 Given SAY’s extensive experience treating young people who stutter we continue to help so many children develop the broad range of skills they need to feel confident and succeed.

-SAY Speech Therapy is charged at the rate of $100 per hour and all speech therapy is provided by a licensed Speech-Language Pathologist who is expert in working with young people who stutter.
+SAY Speech Therapy is charged at the rate of $100 per hour and all speech therapy is provided by a licensed Speech-Language Pathologist who is an expert in working with young people who stutter.

 SAY offers need-based financial aid.